Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 The columellar graft is essential to increase the projection of the tip.
 I position a segment of cartilage between the medial crura, creating a support pillar that projects the tip forward and upward.
 I complement with shield grafts at the tip to enhance definition, always respecting the limits that the thick skin allows.

 For the dorsum, I use layered cartilage grafts or, in selected cases, temporal fascia grafts to increase the height of the nasal bridge without creating irregularities.
-Lateral osteotomy is performed cautiously, only when there is a clear indication for narrowing the bony dorsum.
+Lateral osteotomy is performed cautiously, only when clearly recommended for narrowing the bony dorsum.

 The reduction of the nasal wings is done through careful resections at the alar base.
 I prefer the wedge resection technique, which allows for reducing the width of the nostrils while maintaining an almost invisible scar in the alar fold.
 The key is to be conservative: removing too much results in artificially narrow nostrils that reveal the surgery.